nixmai18/CSE-15L-Lab-Report-1/index.md

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ ls en-us.txt
+[user@sahara ~]$ ls /home/lecture1/Hello.java
-ls: cannot access 'en-us.txt': No such file or directory
+/home/lecture1/Hello.java
 ```

 The working directory when run was home.
-This output was given because this file does not exist within the home directory.
-There was no files in the home directory which is why the output is given as it is.
-This is an error as an output as this file does not exist within the home directory.
+When the argument is the path to the file, the output is the given path to the file.
+This is not an error.

 ## Examples Using the cat Command: